Heart Disease & Hypertension Management

 Nearly half of American adults suffer from hypertension, a medical condition that can lead to severe complications, but many people don’t even know they have it.
-Family care physician Tanya Pandya, DO and the expert team at Pandya Medical Center in Suwanee and Cumming, Georgia, can diagnose and treat hypertension before a serious problem develops.
-If you’re looking for a primary care physician who focuses on preventive care in the Fulton, Forsyth, or Gwinnett counties, call Pandya Medical Center or book an appointment online today.
+Family care physician Tanya Pandya, DO and the expert team at Pandya Medical Center in Alpharetta, Braselton, Cumming, Dawsonville, Johns Creek, Georgia, can diagnose and treat hypertension before a serious problem develops.
+If you’re looking for a primary care physician who focuses on preventive care in the Dawson, Hall, Fulton, Forsyth, Gwinnett and Jackson counties, call Pandya Medical Center or book an appointment online today.

 High blood pressure is sometimes called “the silent killer” because it typically develops gradually and without symptoms.